Bringing Holiday Joy to Ramona: Food, Clothes, and Toys for Those in Need

 Tiffany Pressler • December 4, 2025

-Richard Bender has been a SDCE homeowner for 25 years and he likes to give back to the community and stay busy.
+Richard Bender has been an SDCE homeowner for 25 years, and he likes to give back to the community and stay busy.
 He volunteers at the RFCC four and a half days a week in the thrift store.
 He mainly works with books and handles the book donations.
-He goes through the books and makes sure they are in good shape, prices them, and puts them on the shelf.
+He goes through the books to make sure they are in good shape, prices them, and puts them on the shelf.

-The RFCC unveiled their new holiday store last November, a special place designed to bring even more joy to local families.
-The store allows children to pick out toys for themselves and their siblings, creating magical, gift filled experience that goes beyond the essentials.
+The RFCC unveiled its new holiday store last November, a special place designed to bring even more joy to local families.
+The store allows children to pick out toys for themselves and their siblings, creating a magical, gift-filled experience that goes beyond the essentials.

 “We set out a table and pass out toys,” says Bender.
-“We have a lot of people in our community that help out and it’s a feel good for me.”
-The RFCC Holiday Toy Program will be held December 18 from 10 am to 2 pm at the RFCC.
+“We have a lot of people in our community that help out, and it feels good.”
+The RFCC Holiday Toy Program will be held on December 18 from 10 am to 2 pm at the RFCC.
 Signups must be done in person on the following dates: December 11, 12, or 13 from 10 am to 1 pm, and 3 pm to 5 pm.
 This toy program is for kids ages 0-12.
-The areas the RFCC services for this program is Ramona, Julian, Santa Isabel and surrounding areas.
-Recipients must prove their residency and proof of child’s age.
-The parents must bring a valid driver’s license or ID and show they have a household income lower than the poverty level.
+The RFCC services Ramona, Julian, Santa Isabel, and the surrounding areas for this program.
+Recipients must provide proof of residency and the child’s age.
+The parents must bring a valid driver’s license or ID and show that they have a household income below the poverty level.
 RFCC wants to make sure they are helping those who truly need it this holiday season.
 Recipients will receive a toy and a $25 gift certificate for food at Albertsons or Stater Brothers.

-The San Vicente Resort will be hosting its annual Toy Story Tournament and Toy Drive on Monday, December 18 at 11 am.
-Players bring an unwrapped gift that is donated to the RFCC that goes toward the RFCC Toy Program.
+The San Vicente Resort will be hosting its annual Toy Story Tournament and Toy Drive on Monday, December 18, at 11 am.
+Players bring an unwrapped gift to donate to the RFCC for the RFCC Toy Program.

 Bender says they need as many toys as they can get because at the end of the year, they end up purchasing toys to give out if they run short.
 This money takes away from the scholarship funds that they use to give back to the community.

-Last year, the holiday toy program gave over 400 children toys and over 200 families food, grocery gift cards and clothing.
-Throughout the year, they gave over 40,000 people food.
+Last year, the holiday toy program gave toys to over 400 children and food, grocery gift cards, and clothing to over 200 families.
+Throughout the year, they provided food to over 40,000 people.
 Food is donated to the RFCC by Albertsons and Stater Brothers.
-Aldi and Trader Joes donate food too.
+Aldi and Trader Joe's also donate food.

 Show More